insolar/insolar/scripts/_logger/README.md

 ## Use case

 1. pass log streams through worker instances to files
-2. rotate files by removing/moving files, then send `SIGUSR2` signal to all `ins-logger` processes.
+2. rotate files by removing/moving files, then send `SIGUSR2` signal to all `inslogrotator` processes.

 ## How it works